SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/configuration.md

 The example values are a suggestion.
 Please change them accordingly and don't forget to enter your own email address.
 Please be aware that creating a SAP Cloud ABAP Environment instance may incur costs.

+Please have a look at the [step documentation](https://sap.github.io/jenkins-library/steps/cloudFoundryCreateService/) for more details.

 ## 4. Configuration for the Communication

 The communication to the ABAP system is done using a Communication Arrangement.
 The Communication Arrangement is created during the pipeline via the command `cf create-service-key`.
 The configuration for the command needs to be stored in a JSON file.
 Create the file `sap_com_0510.json` in the repository with the following content: